Christianity in Jamaica: Moravians

 The Moravian Church was the first denomination that seriously undertook the teaching of Christianity to the slaves.
 In 1754 two wealthy plantation owners living in England invited the Moravians to send missionaries to their estates in Jamaica.
 They are still active today especially in the parishes of Manchester, Saint Elizabeth, and Westmoreland.

 Roman Catholicism

-Introduced by Spanish settlers in 1509, Peter Matyr ordered the building of the first church in Sevilla Nueva {now known as Saint Ann's Bay and was completed in 1526 a monastery was set up by the request of the Spanish king in an effort to convert Arawaks.
-The effort to convert to the Arawaks failed as they rapidly died from disease.
+Introduced by Spanish settlers in 1509, Peter Matyr ordered the building of the first church in Sevilla Nueva {now known as Saint Ann's Bay and was completed in 1526 a monastery was set up by the request of the Spanish king in an effort to convert Indigenous people.
+The effort to convert to the Indigenous people failed as they rapidly died from disease.
 In 1655, a Protestant English force captured Jamaica and Roman Catholicism was removed until 1837.

 Today Jamaica is organized as the Archdiocese of Kingston in Jamaica, which also includes Belize and the Cayman Islands.
 Of the four suffragan dioceses, two, the dioceses of Mandeville and Montego Bay cover parts of Jamaica.